Financial reporting

 4. Design the dashboard layout

-Create a logical and user-friendly layout for your dashboard.
+Design your reporting dashboard to be logical and user-friendly.
 Organize the visualizations, charts, and graphs in a way that supports easy navigation and comprehension.
 Group related metrics together and ensure that the most important information is prominently displayed.

 5. Select appropriate visualizations